sobeychr/test-website/README.md

 The server is a Node-based server.
 Files are located in `server/`.
 The main file imports _require()_ files building up the server.

-Files located in `server/config/` are designed to handled browsing-like and asset-like requests.
+Files located in `server/config/` are designed to set up the basics of the server; automatically loading Requests, listening to the host, starting the SocketIO, and handling static requests.

+Files located in `server/middleware/` are designed to set up middlewares in requests.

 Files located in `server/request/` are designed to handled API-like requests.